mhatey/PumpFun_Pump_Portal/README.md

 # Pump.fun Trading Bot

-A comprehensive, production-ready trading bot for [Pump.fun](https://pump.fun) using the [PumpPortal API](https://github.com/thetateman/Pump-Fun-API).
+A comprehensive, trading bot for [Pump.fun](https://pump.fun) using the [PumpPortal API](https://github.com/thetateman/Pump-Fun-API).
 This bot implements multiple trading strategies, risk management, and portfolio tracking to automate trading on the Pump.fun platform.

 ## Summary